-(H) any other goods that are not incorporated into the other good but the use of which in the production of the other good can reasonably be demonstrated to be a part of that production.
+(H) any other good that is not incorporated into the other good but the use of which in the production of the other good can reasonably be demonstrated to be a part of that production.

-(8) Material.-The term "material" means a good that is used in the production of another good, including a part or an ingredient.
+(8) MATERIAL.-The term "material" means a good that is used in the production of another good, including a part or an ingredient.